BigDCompanies/phpmodbus/README.md

 # phpmodbus

-Implementation of the basic functionality of the Modbus TCP and UDP based protocol using PHP.
+Implementation of the basic functionality of the Modbus TCP, UDP and a hack of RTU over TCP based protocol using PHP.

 This is a fork of the original project at https://code.google.com/p/phpmodbus/

 > **What's new**
->
+> This fork adds support for running on Mac or Linux (Ubuntu 16.04 only tested), and a completely not proper method for communicating with RTU over TCP devices.
+(I just hacked off the TCP specific ADU and added the CRC 16 when sending, and check the CRC 16 when receiving, then tack on the TCP specific ADU. )
-> This fork adds a namespace and fixes issues encountered when porting to PHP 7
+> Previous fork adds a namespace and fixes issues encountered when porting to PHP 7
 > If the ModbusMaster is already connected, all read/write operations will use the open socket and not open/close a new connection.

 **WARNING: Everything except the actual code in this repo may be broken and outdated.**